Scientific Advisory Council

 Juergen REICHARDT

-He was on the faculty at USC (the University of Southern California) for 13 years.
-Juergen arrived in 2005 in Australia as the Plunkett Chair of Molecular Biology (Medicine) in Sydney where he continued many of his investigations as well as branching out into new areas by establishing new collaborations in Australia particularly in relationship to complex genetic traits, especially heart disease.
-Juergen was the Head of School, Pharmacy and Molecular Sciences at James Cook University.
-Furthermore, he has served as the Associate Dean Research for the Faculty of Medicine, Health and Molecular Sciences at James Cook University.
-In January 2016, Juergen will take up the position of Vice Chancellor, Research and Innovation at YachayTech University in Ecuador, the first research-intensive university in Latin America which is modelled on CalTech.
+Juergen arrived as the foundation Plunkett Chair of Molecular Biology (Medicine) at the University of Sydney in Australia in 2005 and was also the Head of the School of Pharmacy and Molecular Sciences at James Cook University.
+Furthermore, he served as the Associate Dean Research for the Faculty of Medicine, Health and Molecular Sciences at James Cook University

 Ron van SCHAIK